UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 * A final fee of 1.65 KP3R needs to be added for KP3R in the Store contract.

 [KP3R]: https://etherscan.io/token/0x1ceb5cb57c4d4e2b2433641b95dd330a33185a44

+### Implementation

+This change has no implementation other than proposing the two aforementioned governor transactions that will be proposed.

 ---